Preview your next adventure

 Some routes are harder in the opposite direction.
 This is reflected by two coloured lines denoting the difficulty in each direction of the trail, with notes and pictures to explain.

 The maps are best viewed on a desktop monitor.
-They are intended as reference material for planning and preparation, not for use in the field, however if you tap to fill the screen, you can use it to navigate to the start or end of any given route.
-So if you have to turn around or want to skip a trail, it's easy to route to the next one.
+They are intended as reference material for planning and preparation, not for use in the field, however if you tap to fill the screen, you can use Googlemaps to navigate to the start or end of any given route.
+Therefore, if you have to turn around or want to skip a trail, it's easy to route to the next one.